-

 b.
 Have overall responsibility within the organisation for professional matters; for example, this includes ensuring that clinical policy guidelines and procedures for addressing clients’ complaints about the provision of veterinary services are in line with the RCVS Codes of Professional Conduct.

 c.
 Have overall responsibility within the organisation for the procedures by which medicines are obtained, stored, administered, sold or supplied, and disposed.
-POM-V medicines may only be obtained by a veterinary surgeon (even though they may be paid for by a business entity) and may only be sold or supplied from veterinary practice premises registered with the RCVS (see further guidance on the registration of veterinary practice premises).
+Veterinary medicinal products, including POM-Vs and veterinary medicinal products prescribed under the cascade may only be obtained by a veterinary surgeon (even though they may be paid for by a business entity) and may only be sold or supplied from veterinary practice premises registered with the RCVS.
+It should also be noted that in England, Wales, and Scotland, wholesale supply may only be delivered to a registered veterinary practice premises (RVPP). (see further guidance on the registration of veterinary practice premises).

 d.
 Ensure that their colleagues within the organisation, especially those who are not veterinary surgeons or veterinary nurses, recognise the professional responsibilities of veterinary surgeons and veterinary nurses, in particular those set out in the RCVS Codes of Professional Conduct and supporting guidance issued by the RCVS.